JavaFXpert/quantum-music-playground/README.md

 ## Choosing instruments and pitches

 Up to this point we've created a simple bass drum beat pattern by placing Hadamard gates on a quantum circuit.
 Now we're going to choose a different instrument to provide a cymbal crash at the beginning of each measure.
 As before, at the bottom of the following screenshot is the Quantum Music Playground device, now expressing the cymbal part contained in the **Crash** clip in another one of the tracks labeled **808 Core Kit**.
+You may navigate to the that clip by selecting **Crash** from the dropdown list to the right of the **Load clips** button in the Quantum Music Playground device.

 ![Twinkle song cymbal part](./images/twinkle_crash_full_screenshot.png)